SUSE/scf/README.md

 5. On the VM, navigate to the `~/hcf` directory and run the `make vagrant-prep` command.

-  __Only:__ You need to run this command only after initially creating the VM.
+  __Important:__ You need to run this command only after initially creating the VM.

 6. On the VM, start HCF using the `make run` command.